toooch/vinstaller/README.md

 vinstaller makes it super easy to keep your Valheim+ up-to-date!
 Installing the latest version is possible from the main program, however automatic updating can be enabled by injecting the auto-updater into your Valheim installation.
+Other plugins can easily be managed using the Plugin Manager.

 ## Features
 - Update your Valheim+ with one click